agiledigital/poet-slack-bot/README.md

 #### Configuration instructions

 1. Set environment variables "JIRA_NAME", "JIRA_PWD" storing the JIRA account information.
+2. Set environment variables "JIRA_BASE", "JIRA_ENDPOINT_TICKET" if you are not using default setttings.
 #### Usage
 1. navigate your terminal to /server type
    ```activator run```